Court Martial: Army arraigns over 80 soldiers in Borno – The Sun Nigeria

 He explained that the constitution of the court martial was not different from other military assignment carried out by him as the GOC.
 He said the court did not have any special interest to serve “other than the routine duties carried out within legal confines of regimentation.”

-He assured that the 7 division would ensure a level playing ground for all parties appearing before the Court.
-“The resolve of the division and indeed the Nigerian Army towards ensuring just and fair adjucation of all the cases will not be compromised” he promised.
+He assured that the 7 Division would ensure a level playing ground for all parties appearing before the Court.
+“The resolve of the division and indeed the Nigerian Army towards ensuring just and fair adjudication of all the cases will not be compromised” he promised.

-Commenting on why most of the offenders were young soldiers, the GOC maintained the army would not condone any act of undiscipline irrespective of the year of entrance into the force.
-“They all voluntarily joined the army and signed to work,,” he said.
+Commenting on why most of the offenders were young soldiers, the GOC maintained the army would not condone any act of indiscipline irrespective of the year of entrance into the force.
+“They all voluntarily joined the army and signed to work,” he said.

-The President of the Court, Brig Gen Wisdom Etuk has already commenced trial processes with the presence of lawyers to the accused.

 Leave a Reply